-Note: We use the default WebSphere for z/OS installation and customization directory names (/usr/lpp/WebSphere and /WebSphere390/CB390).
-If you use different directory names, modify the example commands and statements as appropriate.
+- Note: We use the default WebSphere for z/OS installation and customization directory names (/usr/lpp/WebSphere and /WebSphere390/CB390).
+If you use different directory names, modify the example commands and statements as appropriate. - Customize the configuration files used by the Web container in the BBOASR2 server.
+The configuration files for the Web container can all go in the control file directory for the BBOASR2A server (/WebSphere390/CB390/controlinfo/envfile/sysplex/BB0ASR2A, where sysplex is your sysplex name.) - a.
+In the OMVS shell, switch to the control file directory: - cd /WebSphere390/CB390/controlinfo/envfile/sysplex/BBOASR2A - b.
+Copy the Web container configuration file, webcontainer.conf, from the WebSphere for z/OS bin directory into the control file directory for the BBOASR2A server:

-- Customize the configuration files used by the Web container in the BBOASR2 server.
-The configuration files for the Web container can all go in the control file directory for the BBOASR2A server (/WebSphere390/CB390/controlinfo/envfile/sysplex/BBOASR2A, where sysplex is your sysplex name.) - a.
-In the OMVS shell, switch to the control file directory:cd /WebSphere390/CB390/controlinfo/envfile/sysplex/BBOASR2A - b.
-Copy the Web container configuration file, webcontainer.conf, from the WebSphere for z/OS samples directory into the control file directory for the BBOASR2A server: - cp /usr/lpp/WebSphere/samples/webcontainer.conf - c.
-Edit your copy of the webcontainer.conf.
-Change the host.default_host.alias statement as follows: host.default_host.alias=host_name:host_port, sysname:host_port host port IIOUt POI sysname
+cp /usr/lpp/WebSphere/bin/webcontainer.conf